Gordonandric/Flight-Delay-Prediction-Modeling/README.md

    Synthetic Data Model: notebook airline-synthetic.ipynb and Dataset 1 (expanded_flight_delays.csv will be created or overwritten, so you don't need upload this data file)
    Real-World Data Model: notebook airline-real.ipynb and Dataset 2 (flights_sample_3m.csv) which is need to be uplaoded.
 4. Run each cell one by one or Run all
-5. Clear Cell Output or Clear Outputs of all Cells before Re-run
+5. Re-run (after Clear Cell Output or Clear Outputs of all Cells)

 ---